Former Sarpy County CASA director facing federal charges of mail fraud

 People are also reading…

-But the indictment states that those transactions did not occur and that Creps knew that, yet created fraudulent receipts and attached them to check request forms.
+But the indictment states that those transactions did not occur and Creps knew it, yet she allegedly created fraudulent receipts and attached them to check request forms.

 No attorney representing Creps at the federal level is listed.
 Creps could not be reached for comment.
 She is due in court next month.